sivaramambikasaran/FLIPACK/README.md

 The file format is described as follows:

 * For input file of location and Htranspose:

-    The first row should be like this:
+   The first row should be like this

 		`Number of unknowns, Number of sets of measurements`

    For example:

     	20000,10

    For the rest of the rows, it should start with locations, followed by a row in Htranspose matrix(elements should be separated using ',') If some element is 0, you can leave it as empty instead of 0.
 If all the elements in a row is 0, nothing need to be typed after the location.(spaces are allowed)

    The row should look like this:

     `(location[0],location[1]) (elem1,elem2,elem3,elem4,…,elemn)`

    For example:

 		(-0.999984,-0.676221) (0.480685,0.869803,-0.188232,0.548587,-0.771039,0.73709,0.126494)
 		(0.869386,-0.5408)
 		(0.0655345,0.891162) (-0.193033,,-0.0287383,,-0.520512,0.33891,)
 		(0.342299,-0.246828) (0.0732668,,,,,,0.0951028)
 		(-0.984604,-0.44417) (,0.782447,-0.867924,0.485731,-0.729282,-0.481031,0.541473)
 * For input file of X, R and measurements:

     The first row should be like this:

     `Number of unknowns, Number of terms in the structure, Number of measurements, Number of measurement sets`

     For example: